Optimizing Deep Decarbonization Pathways in California with Power System Planning Using Surrogate Level-based Lagrangian Relaxation: Introduction

-In this paper, we address the California decarbonization planning issue by formulating it as a mixed-integer linear programming problem.
+In this paper, we address the California decarbonization planning issue by formulating it as a MILP problem.
 This approach provides a more accurate model of thermal plants' operations as compared to previous simplifications.
 Instead of oversimplifying the model, we tailor a surrogate Lagrangian relaxation technique to decompose the problem into manageable subproblems.
-This method significantly reduces the combinatorial complexity in a superlinear manner and uses Lagrangian multipliers for iterative coordination of the subproblems.
+This method significantly reduces the combinatorial complexity and uses Lagrangian multipliers for iterative coordination of the subproblems.
+By using the proposed method, investment plans are more consistent with real-world power system operations.
 The results are compared with RESOLVE, a model used by California state agencies for decarbonization studies.
 We find that RESOLVE routinely underestimates the investment required to meet intermediate emissions targets.
 Further, our model results in lower overall costs on the order of billions through the investment horizon.

 The remainder of the paper is structured as follows.
 Section \ref{sec2} discusses related works in optimization and power system planning.
-Section III formulates the optimization model and solution methodology.
-Section IV presents numerical testing results as well as comparisons to the existing linearized model results.
-Section V concludes the paper.
+Section \ref{sec3} formulates the optimization model and solution methodology.
+Section \ref{sec4} presents numerical testing results as well as comparisons to the existing linearized model results.
+Section \ref{sec5} concludes the paper.